 The project "Impacts of climate change on the environmental criticality of Germany's raw material demand" (short: KlimRess) was commissioned by the German Environment Agency.
-In addition to this recommendation paper, five country case studies (assessing the vulnerability of mining and raw material production in different climatic contexts) and a final report were compiled.
-The case studies will be published as individual reports and cover nine minerals and metals in five countries.
-The final report (also forthcoming) summarises the qualitative insights of the case studies and presents the results of a quantitative climate change vulnerability assessment of raw material producing countries.
+In addition to this recommendation paper, the project team published five country case studies that assess the vulnerability of mining and raw material production in different climatic contexts and a final report.
+The case studies were published as individual reports and cover nine minerals and metals in five countries.
+The final report summarises the qualitative insights of the case studies and presents the results of a quantitative climate change vulnerability assessment of raw material-producing countries.